Nagri Farm Tea Garden: Area overview

 The map alongside shows a part of the southern portion of the Darjeeling Himalayan hill region in the Darjeeling district.
 In the Darjeeling Sadar subdivision 61.00% of the total population lives in the rural areas and 39.00% of the population lives in the urban areas.
 In the Mirik subdivision 80.11% of the total population lives in the rural areas and 19.89% lives in the urban areas.
 There are 78 tea gardens/ estates (the figure varies slightly according to different sources), in the district, producing and largely exporting Darjeeling tea.
 It engages a large proportion of the population directly/ indirectly.
 Some tea gardens were identified in the 2011 census as census towns or villages.
 Such places are marked in the map as CT (census town) or R (rural/ urban centre).
 Specific tea estate pages are marked TE.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Nagri Farm Tea Garden had a total population of 3.655 of which 1,856 (51%) were males and 1,799 (49%) were females.
 There were 278 persons in the age range of 0 to 6 years.
 The total number of literate people in Nagri Farm Tea Garden was 2,795 (76.47% of the population over 6 years).

 Economy

 On taking over the Nagri Farm Tea Garden, one of the first steps taken by the Chamong Group was to make it an organic tea estate.
 The Nagri Farm Tea Garden acquired its 100% bio-organic tea garden certification in 2004.
 It acquired its fair-trade certification in 2009.
 The Chamong Group upgraded the tea factory with modern machinery capable of higher production.
-With these improvements, Nagri Farm Tea Garden has built a fabulous standing among foreign tea buyers and its annual production of 200 million tonnes is nowhere near the market demand.
+The annual production of Nagri Farm Tea Garden is 200 million tonnes.